gbdev/pandocs/src/Sound_Controller.md

 # Sound Controller

-There are two sound channels connected to the output terminals SO1 and SO2.
+There are two sound channels connected to the output terminals right output and left output.
 There is also an input terminal Vin connected to the cartridge.
 It can be routed to either of both output terminals.
 Game Boy circuitry allows producing sound in four different ways: